wuwowuyi/Finetuning-GPT-on-Multiple-NLP-tasks/README.md

 The [Stanford CS224N 2023 default project](https://github.com/gpoesia/minbert-default-final-project) finetunes [a Bert base model trained by Hugging face](https://huggingface.co/bert-base-uncased) which has 110M parameters.
 This project finetunes the nanoGPT small model which has 124M parameters.

-The purpose is to practice finetuning from scratch, including data preparation, loss function, training and validation scripts etc.
+The purpose is to experiment finetuning from scratch, starting from data preparation.

 Experiments environment is one single machine on
 * Linux-6.5.0-14-generic-x86_64-with-glibc2.35
+* one NVIDIA GeForce GTX 1080
 * Python 3.9.18
-* one NVIDIA GeForce GTX 1080
+* Pytorch 2.1.2

 Hyperparameters:
 * learning_rate = 5e-5